-If you put more money into cash and less money into investments like real estate, 401(k), IRAs, and other assets that are less liquid it will increase your liquid net worth immediately.
-This has a tradeoff for your future overall net worth, as the easiest way to get a larger net worth is through investing instead of hoarding your cash like Scrooge McDuck.
+If you put more money into cash and less money into investments like real estate, 401(k), IRAs, and other current assets that are less liquid it will increase your liquid net worth immediately.
+This has a tradeoff for your future overall financial situation, as the easiest way to get a larger net worth is through investing instead of hoarding your cash like Scrooge McDuck.

 Your liquid net worth is the true measure of your financial health.

-It indicates how prepared you are to handle an emergency that comes your way, and it tells you how close you are to achieving financial freedom.
+It indicates how prepared you are to handle an emergency that comes your way, and it tells you how close you are to achieving financial independence.